FSM Distinguished Service Award

 The Food Safety Magazine Distinguished Service Award, established in 2003, honors individuals who best exemplify the characteristics of the dedicated food safety professional.
 Those honored are recognized by members of the profession for their collective works in promoting or advancing science-based solutions for food safety issues.
 The award statuette presented to the winners is a modern art rendering of a human figure reaching skyward in triumph, representing the signficiant impact that one person can have on the successes of many.

-Food Safety Magazine has recently announced that Dane Bernard, M.Sc., and Reginald W. Bennett, M.Sc., will each receive the magazine’s Distinguished Service Award at the 2017 annual meeting of the International Association for Food Protection (IAFP), July 9–12 in Tampa, FL.
+Food Safety Magazine has recently announced that Darin Detwiler, Ph.D., will receive the magazine’s Distinguished Service Award at the 2018 annual meeting of the International Association for Food Protection (IAFP), July 8–11, 2018, in Salt Lake City, UT.

 Bernard, currently the managing director of Bold Bear Food Safety, and Bennett, senior policy analyst at the U.S. Food and Drug Administration (FDA) Center for Food Safety and Applied Nutrition, will be presented with the award during the IAFP awards reception and banquet on Wednesday, July 12.